William Spriggs: Open letter to economists

 In June 2020, Spriggs released an open letter to economists in the wake of the murder of George Floyd and subsequent protests.
-In his letter, Spriggs called on economists to recognize the racist roots of most explorations of racial disparities in economics.
+In his letter, he called on economists to recognize the racist roots of most explorations of racial disparities in economics.
 He argued that models of disparities between White and Black Americans based on differences in human capital accumulation frequently recognize the existence of racist discrimination in schooling and housing, but then assume this same discrimination does not exist in employment relationships.
-Spriggs discusses how models of statistical discrimination in economic outcomes between races assume away history, laws, and social norms, and even the way that racial categories are themselves the product of this history.
-In addition, he argued that models of disparities that assume inherent African American inferiority are a constant microaggression for African American economists and expressed frustration that many White economists are ignorant of work done by Black economists on these same topics.
-Spriggs calls on economists who use race in their work to better understand the ways that history and policy have shaped racial categories and focus on studying big questions about the institutions that shape economic outcomes.
+He discussed how models of statistical discrimination in economic outcomes between races assume away history, laws, and social norms, and even the way that racial categories are themselves the product of this history.
+In addition, he argued that models of disparities that assume inherent African-American inferiority are a constant microaggression for African-American economists and expressed frustration that many White economists are ignorant of work done by Black economists on these same topics.
+He called on economists who use race in their work to better understand the ways that history and policy have shaped racial categories and focus on studying big questions about the institutions that shape economic outcomes.
 The letter received a great deal of media coverage, with Spriggs invited to lengthy interviews by multiple major publications.

+Personal life

+Spriggs married Jennifer Dover in 1985, and they had a son.

+Spriggs died from a stroke at a hospital in Reston, Virginia, on June 6, 2023, aged 68.
+In a statement, U.S. President Joe Biden said, "I am deeply saddened by the passing of Bill Spriggs, a man who brought as much lasting brilliance to economics as he brought joy to his friends and colleagues."